epandurski/swaptacular.github.io/_posts/2022-07-02-what-is-a-currency-peg.md

 > stability to a currency by attaching its value, in a predetermined
 > ratio, to a different and more stable currency.

-Often, governments of smaller countries peg their currencies to the currency of a bigger country.
+Quite often, governments of smaller countries peg their currencies to the currency of a bigger country.
 But this "pegging business" does not stop here!

-When a new commercial bank starts to operate, in reality, a brand new digital currency is being created.
+When a new commercial bank starts to operate, in reality, a brand new digital currency is being created (that is: customers' accounts at the bank).
 When the bank approves a loan, fresh new tokens of the bank's digital currency are being issued in circulation.
 With tens of thousands of commercial banks operating, how come this does not turn into a complete mess?

 You probably know the answer to this question already: Every commercial bank pegs its digital currency to the currency issued by the central bank of the country.
-The currency issued by the central bank is called *bank reserves*.
+The digital currency issued by the central bank is called *bank reserves*.

 > Bank reserves are the cash minimums that financial institutions must
 > have on hand in order to meet central bank requirements.
 This is